deepfence/golang_deepfence_sdk/client/docs/IngestersCloudResource.md

 `func (o *IngestersCloudResource) UnsetPublicIps()`

 UnsetPublicIps ensures that no value is present for PublicIps, not even an explicit nil
+### GetPublicNetworkAccess

+`func (o *IngestersCloudResource) GetPublicNetworkAccess() string`

+GetPublicNetworkAccess returns the PublicNetworkAccess field if non-nil, zero value otherwise.

+### GetPublicNetworkAccessOk

+`func (o *IngestersCloudResource) GetPublicNetworkAccessOk() (*string, bool)`

+GetPublicNetworkAccessOk returns a tuple with the PublicNetworkAccess field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPublicNetworkAccess

+`func (o *IngestersCloudResource) SetPublicNetworkAccess(v string)`

+SetPublicNetworkAccess sets PublicNetworkAccess field to given value.

+### HasPublicNetworkAccess

+`func (o *IngestersCloudResource) HasPublicNetworkAccess() bool`

+HasPublicNetworkAccess returns a boolean if a field has been set.

 ### GetRegion

 `func (o *IngestersCloudResource) GetRegion() string`